raghav-4002/unix-shell/README.md

     - `help`: Display available built-ins (not completed yet).
 - Displays the username of the current logged in user and machine name.
 - Displays the current working directory.
+- Can execute multiple commands separated by semicolons.

 ## Currently working on:
-- Allowing the user to edit the command before pressing enter.
+- [ ] Allowing the user to edit the command before pressing enter.
-- Tab auto-completion.
+- [ ] Tab auto-completion.
-- Executing comma separated commands.
+- [x] Executing semi-colon separated commands.
-- Adding `seash_history` file and history preview using arrow key and `history` command.
+- [ ] Adding `seash_history` file and history preview using arrow key and `history` command.

 ## Advanced features to be added in near future:
 - IO redirection.